KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 **Core Glyphic Sequences:**

 * **Function 1 (C↓):** `L₅ → (L₄/L₃) → ↓⊙ → ⧃ → ↑L₃/L₄/L₅`
-*(A supernal [Theonic, L₅] essence, acting through its L₄/L₃ faculties, moves declivously into the Embodied Node [⊙], performs a structural audit/re-anchoring, and then returns acclivously.)*
+*(A Supernal (Theonic) essence, acting through its Faculties, moves Declivously into the Embodied Node, performs a Structural Audit / Re-Anchoring, and then returns Acclivously.)*

 * **Function 2 (E↓):** `⊙ → ◲ → E↓IL₍₁→₅₎`
-*(An Entropic soul at the Embodied Node [⊙] undergoes deconstruction/detachment [death], initiating its one-way Declivous Entropic Procession into the Subversal [IL] layers.)*
+*(An Entropic soul at the Embodied Node undergoes Deconstruction / Detachment (death), initiating its one-way Declivous Entropic Procession into the Subversal Layers.)*

 ---